Justice Party (South Korea): History

 After the merger, Na Gyung-che, Ex-leader of the Labor Party, and Kim Se-kyun, leader of Preparatory Committee for the People's Party, were elevated to co-leadership roles, while Sim Sang-jung remained as a standing party leader.
 Kim Se-kyun stepped down from the co-leadership role in September 2016.

 In the legislative election held in April 2016, the party increased its seat total by one with the election of Roh Hoe-chan to the Seongsan constituency in the city of Changwon.
 The party polled 7.2% in the party list ballot, returning a total of six legislators to the National Assembly.

 In the 2017 election, Sim Sang-jung ran as the party's nominee after winning the party primary.
 Sim was endorsed by Korean Confederation of Trade Unions (KCTU) and ran a campaign focused on labor and social issues.
 Sim received media attention for being the only candidate arguing in favor of marriage equality during the debate.
 Sim won 6.2% of the vote, making her the most successful left-wing presidential candidate since the democratization of the country in 1987.

 In July 2017, with Sim's two-year leadership term coming to an end, the party elected sitting National Assembly member Lee Jeong-mi as the new leader over Park Won-suk by 56 to 44.

 On 31 March 2018, the party confirmed its decision to form a parliamentary group with Party for Democracy and Peace, under the name of Members group of Peace and Justice.
-The parliamentary group will be officially registered on 2 April.
+The parliamentary group would be officially registered on 2 April.
 The incumbent floor leader of the party, Roh Hoe-chan was chosen to head the parliamentary group in the National Assembly.
 Roh Hoe-chan's abrupt passing on 23 July 2018 resulted in the automatic dissolution of the parliamentary group.
 Roh's death was widely mourned, attracting thousands of mourners and tributes across the South Korean political spectrum.
 The party retained Roh's Changwon seat, beating Liberty Korea challenger in the by-election held on 13 April 2019.